imagej/imagej.github.io/_pages/plugins/rifret.md

 ### Calculate α

-{% include img name="rifret-calculate-alpha" src="/media/plugins/rifret/rifret-calculate-alpha.png" %}
+{% include img name="rifret-calculate-alpha" src="rifret-calculate-alpha" %}

 For calculating the alpha factor, the intensity of the donor channel (I1) on a donor only and transfer channel (I2) on an acceptor only